prog4biol/pfb2019/problemsets/Python_06_problemset.md

     - total number of characters
     - average line length

+5. Write your first FASTA parser.
+This is a script that reads in a FASTA file and stores each FASTA record separately for easy access for future analysis.

+Things to keep in mind:
+   - open your file
+   - read each line
+   - is your line a header line? is it a sequence line?
+   - does a single FASTA record have one line of sequence or multiple lines of sequence

+   HINTS: use file I/O, if statements and dictionaries to write your first FASTA parser.
+Some other useful functions and methods are find, split, string concatenation.

-5. You are going to generate a couple of gene list that are saved in files, add their contents to sets, and compare them.
+6. You are going to generate a couple of gene list that are saved in files, add their contents to sets, and compare them.

 __Generate Gene Lists:__